YM-Xiu/AR-VIM/README.md

 # AR-VIM Dataset
 This is the official repository of the paper "_Detecting Visual Information Manipulation Attacks in Augmented Reality: A Multimodal Semantic Reasoning Approach_".
 The paper has been accepted by 2025 IEEE ISMAR (**Best Paper Award, Top 1%**), and also conditionally accepted as a special issue of IEEE TVCG.
 It introduces **AR-VIM**, a dataset of 452 raw-AR video pairs.

+The dataset is now available on [Hugging Face Datasets](https://huggingface.co/datasets/HarbingerKX/AR-VIM).
+See [Download Instructions](#download-instructions) for detailed usage and access options.

-The dataset can be accesssed through this [link](https://drive.google.com/drive/u/1/folders/14Mn1oNGIQ8PrKWeKNBtUeizibTCRtz45).
+The dataset can also be accesssed through [Google Drive](https://drive.google.com/drive/u/1/folders/14Mn1oNGIQ8PrKWeKNBtUeizibTCRtz45).

 The paper can be found here: [pdf](VIM-Sense_paper.pdf)/[ArXiv](https://arxiv.org/abs/2507.20356).